 - After about 4-5 minutes remove the lid and all your clams should be open (discard any that did not open).

 - Remove from heat and add 2 TBS unsalted butter and half and half.
 Stir into clams until melted and incorporated.

 - Transfer the clams and sauce in the pan to a shallow bowl.

 - Garnish the plate with some freshly chopped parsley and a couple slices of lemon.
 Serve with crusty bread.

 The rules for pairing wine and food are not fixed and they are not as strict as they used to be.
 The basic principle is that the wine and the food should complement, not battle against, each other.

 Acidity in a wine brings a light and fresh flavor.
 That is why an acidic white wine goes well with fish.
 If you add a complex sauce to that fish, then it is wise to opt for a white wine with more body, fermented in oak barrel, for instance.
 The wood adds tannins that bring more complexity to the wine and it can better pair with that sauce.

 An acidic white will have no taste if paired with grilled ribs and a white fish’s delicate taste can be blurred if paired with a powerful Cabernet.
 Food can exaggerate a feature in the wine: try for instance eating almonds (very tannic) with a powerful, tannic red wine.
 The result is quite unpleasant.
 Try now the almonds with Sherry and you will see how both of them get along well together.

 There are some basic rules that should be followed: you cannot match a high-alcohol wine with delicate dishes, for example.
 But rules should not be limited to the red = meat statement.
-It is possible to have a white wine with meat or a red wine with fish.
+It is possible to have white wine with meat or red wine with fish.
 For instance, pinot noir is a perfect match for salmon.